prominenceai/deepstream-services-library/docs/api-sink.md

 * Record Sink - similar to the File sink but with Start/Stop/Duration control and a cache for pre-start buffering.
 * RTSP Sink - streams encoded video on a specified port
 * WebRTC Sink - streams encoded video to a web browser or mobile application. **(Requires GStreamer 1.18 or later)**
+* Message Sink - converts Object Detection Event (ODE) metadata into a message payload and sends it to the server using a specified communication protocol.
 * Fake Sink - consumes/drops all data.

-Sinks are created by calling one of the seven type-specific constructors.
+Sinks are created by calling one of the eight type-specific constructors.
 As with all components, Sinks must be uniquely named from all other components created.

 Sinks are added to a Pipeline by calling [dsl_pipeline_component_add](api-pipeline.md#dsl_pipeline_component_add) or [dsl_pipeline_component_add_many](api-pipeline.md#dsl_pipeline_component_add_many) and removed with [dsl_pipeline_component_remove](api-pipeline.md#dsl_pipeline_component_remove), [dsl_pipeline_component_remove_many](api-pipeline.md#dsl_pipeline_component_remove_many), or [dsl_pipeline_component_remove_all](api-pipeline.md#dsl_pipeline_component_remove_all).